 On each By Type template, you will need to specify the following properties:

-WIP Templates can be used to graph the WIP, or work-in-progress, of many individual objects, or a composite object.
+Content Templates can be used to graph the content or WIP (work-in-progress) of many individual objects, or a composite object.
 To calculate WIP, these templates simply use the Content statistic of the involved objects.
-WIP templates are designed to work with 3D objects or with process flow activities.
+Content templates are designed to work with 3D objects or with process flow activities.
 However, if the activities belong to an instanced (Fixed Resource/Task Executor) flow, tokens from all instances will contribute to the WIP statistic.

 Composite WIP templates listen to Entrance and Exit object events, and use those events to calculate the WIP between those objects.
 It is assumed that any item or token that flows through an Entrance object will later flow through an Exit object.
 The template will listen to OnEntry of the Entrance objects, and OnExit of the Exit objects.
 However, if a Source is specified as an Entrance object, then the template will listen to OnExit.
 Similarly, if a Sink is specified as an Exit object, then the template will listen to OnEntry.
 When an Entrance object event fires, WIP is incremented by one.
 When an Exit object event fires, and the item or token is matched to one that passed through before, the WIP is decremented.
 If the item or token is not matched, no change will occur.

-Throughput Templates can be used to graph the Throughput of many individual objects, or a composite object.
-To calculate Throughput, these templates usually use the Output statistic of the involved objects.
+Output Templates can be used to graph the Output of many individual objects, or a composite object.
+To calculate Output, these templates usually use the Output statistic of the involved objects.
 However, if an object is a Sink, then this template will use the Input statistic as Throughput for that object.
-Throughput Templates are designed to work with 3D objects or with process flow activites.
-However, if the activities belong to an instanced (Fixed Resource/Task Executor) flow, tokens from all instances will contribute to the Throughput statistic.
+Output Templates are designed to work with 3D objects or with process flow activites.
+However, if the activities belong to an instanced (Fixed Resource/Task Executor) flow, tokens from all instances will contribute to the Output statistic.

 Staytime Templates can be used to graph the Staytime values of many individual objects, or a composite object.
 To calculate Staytime, these templates use the Staytime statistic of the involved objects.
 Staytime templates are designed to work with 3D objects or with process flow activites.
 However, if the activities belong to an instanced (Fixed Resource/Task Executor) flow, tokens from all instances will contribute to the Staytime statistic.